HSLL175848494/ThreadPool/README.en.md

 # HSLL::ThreadPool

 ## Overview
-HSLL::ThreadPool is a lightweight, header-only C++11 thread pool implementation with no third-party dependencies.
-It utilizes a stack-based preallocated task container to store all parameters on the stack, avoiding dynamic memory allocation.
-The pool provides both blocking/non-blocking and single/bulk task submission interfaces, supporting double-ended operations for task insertion at either the head or tail of the queue.

-Key features include:
-- Round-robin scheduling with two-level queue selection
-- Work-stealing mechanism for efficient load balancing
-- Dynamic thread adjustment based on workload
-- Graceful shutdown modes (immediate or wait-for-completion)
+This is a lightweight C++11 thread pool implementation that **requires no third-party dependencies and can be used with just a header file**.

+Its core strengths lie in **efficiency and flexibility**:
+*   **Avoids dynamic memory allocation:** Utilizes a stack-based pre-allocated task container to store tasks and their parameters directly on the stack.
+*   **Multiple submission methods:** Supports submitting single or batch tasks either blocking or non-blocking, catering to diverse scenarios.
+*   **Flexible task management:** Allows inserting tasks at either the head or tail of the task queue (dual-end insertion).
+*   **Intelligent load balancing:** Combines Round-Robin scheduling, secondary queue selection, and task stealing mechanisms to effectively distribute workload.
+*   **Resource optimization:** Dynamically adjusts the number of active threads based on current load, minimizing unnecessary memory footprint.
+*   **Graceful shutdown:** Offers both immediate shutdown and shutdown-after-all-tasks-complete modes.

 ## Inclusion
 ```cpp